bookofproofs/bookofproofs.github.io/_sources/history/19th-century/daniell.md

 * Up to the time he moved to the United States Daniell had not published a single paper.
 * The paper gives an abstract definition of integration now known as the Daniell integral.
 * This work represents a remarkable achievement but, amazingly, Daniell also made a highly innovative contribution to a totally different area of mathematics at the same time as he was working on the Daniell integral.
-* by the English mathematician P J Daniell.
 * It could in fact be claimed that Daniell was at least thirty years ahead of his time, for it took that long for his major results to be rediscovered.
 * another important paper of Daniell's, 'Integral Products and Probability' (1921), ...
 * After this remarkable period, Daniell was promoted to full professor at the Rice Institute in 1920.